NightscoutFoundation/xDrip/WatchGuide.md

    - WifiDexBridgeWixel("WifiDexbridgeWixel"),
    - LibreAlarm("LibreAlarm")

-###Confirm Collector device exists under Watch Settings BT Devices.
+###Confirm Collector device exists under Watch Settings BT Devices

   Once the BT Collection Service executes it will perform a BT scan, and upon detecting the BT Collector device, will populated the Watch Settings under Bluetooth Devices.
 Typically it will show as disconnected as it only connects briefly to receive the BG reading.

-###Confirm Calibration Preferences are consistent on both phone and watch.
+###Confirm Calibration Preferences are consistent on both phone and watch

   The watch app does not yet support Calibration Plugins.
 Therefore, to confirm BG readings are consistently calculated on both phone and watch, it is best to turn off Calibration Plugins on the phone.
   - LCS - **Advanced Calibration** - all should be off, including **Adrian calibration mode**.

-###Confirm Noise Preferences are consistent on both phone and watch.
+###Confirm Noise Preferences are consistent on both phone and watch

   The watch app does not yet support Noise smoothing.
 Therefore, to confirm BG readings are consistently calculated on both phone and watch, it is best to turn off Noise Smoothing on the phone.